MissionVistaCS/Vue.js-Tutorial/README.md

 Vue.js has special syntax.
 In this section, we discover interpolations and basic data bindings related to Vue.js.

 #### Basic Directory Structure
+For this tutorial we go over 3 different templates.
+However, we use [webpack-simple](https://github.com/MissionVistaCSClub/Vue.js-Tutorial/tree/master/Basics/Basic-Structure/2.2.B) the most.
+The other templates can be found using the documentation.

 #### V-Directives
 Vue.js uses an attribute called v-directives, similar to [Angular's](https://angular.io/) ng-directives.
 They allow us to retrieve, bind, show, and other actions to our data.
 With every new v-directive demonstrated, make sure to test out its data binding by trying it out in the console.